futurestar425/TradingDapp/README.md

 # TailAdmin React - Free React Tailwind Admin Dashboard Template

-TailAdmin is a free and open-source admin dashboard template built on **React and Tailwind CSS**, providing developers with everything they need to create a comprehensive, data-driven back-end, dashboard, or admin panel solution for upcoming web projects.
+TailAdmin is a free and open-source admin dashboard template built on **React and Tailwind CSS**, providing developers with everything they need to create a comprehensive, data-driven back-end,

 [![tailwind react admin template](https://ucarecdn.com/d2a6daed-eb9c-4c2f-8a95-4419c450e23a/tailadminreact.jpg)](https://react-demo.tailadmin.com/)